Ignatius K. Musaazi: 1952 – UNC formed, later split

 With the success of having most of the farmers' demands accepted by Sir Andrew Cohen, Ignatius Kangave Musaazi and Abubaker Kakyama Mayanja formed the Uganda National Congress party (UNC) on Sunday 2 March 1952.
 The party was a force for political change in colonial Uganda.

 The UNC party split up later into factions but the groundwork for Uganda's independence was laid by the UNC and its founder, Ignatius Kangave Musaazi, who died in 1990 at the age of 85 at Namirembe hospital.
-President Yoweri Kaguta Museveni, the current President of the republic of Uganda is patron of the I. K. Musaazi Memorial Foundation.
+President Yoweri Kaguta Museveni, the current president of the republic of Uganda is patron of the I. K. Musaazi Memorial Foundation.
 President Museveni was present and delivered a speech about Musaazi, when Professor George W. Shepherd delivered the first annual I. K. Musaazi memorial lecture at the Kampala Sheraton Hotel on Friday 28 September 2007.

 Early life and career

 Musaazi was born in a village called Timuna, near Wobulenzi, Uganda.
-He attended King's College Budo then gained a scholarship to study divinity in the UK.
+He attended King's College Budo and then gained a scholarship to study divinity in the UK.
 On completion of his studies in the UK he was told that he could only graduate in his own country Uganda.